 And there’s a coverted bar on the rooftop

-The hotel also doubles as a hotspot for the ‘PHD Terrace bar’ located on the top floor and in the evening one of the three lifts serves as an express lift straight up to it.
-It was nice to know as a guest it was my “local” bar and the party had come to me without me having to go to the party.
-Arriving late on the Saturday night there was a small queue of beautiful looking people queuing up in the right-hand side reception of the foyer patiently waiting their turn to visit the roof.
+The hotel also doubles as a hotspot for the ‘PHD Terrace bar’.
+This is located on the top floor and in the evening one of the three lifts serves as an express lift straight up to it.
+As a guest it was my “local” bar and the party had come to me without me having to go to the party.
+Arriving late on the Saturday night there was a small queue of beautiful looking people queuing up in the right-hand side reception of the foyer.
+They patiently waited their turn to visit the roof.